 The “weekend warrior” works hard all week in the rat race and saves up their energy for weekend-only workouts.
 Research shows that this approach to working out is actually linked to positive health outcomes.
 One study reported in the Journal of the American Medical Association Internal Medicine Journal indicated that all-cause mortality and cancer rates are significantly lower in both weekend warriors who met the minimum activity recommendations and those who didn’t but were active 1-2 days a week when compared to inactive individuals.
 Weekend warrior workouts shouldn’t be undersold or scoffed at.

-The moral of the story is, some activity is always better than none.
-And if your client is able to dedicate 1 or 2 days a week to a fitness endeavor, help them make the most of it.
+It’s important to bear in mind that some activity is always better than none.
+If your client is able to dedicate one or two days a week to a fitness endeavor, help them make the most of it.

 The Weekend Warrior Possibilities

 For the client that has only one day to spare, a total body workout is in order.
 This likely means the client is seeing you one day a week, and it’s your responsibility to keep them progressing with minimal time and encounters.
 It can be done!